SESSION 1 Modified Asphalt: Paving the Way to the Future

 DR. JERAMIE ADAMS

 Program Manager for Hydrocarbons, Asphalt and Petroleum Technology

 Asphalt Modifiers and Rejuvenators from Coal Derived Chemicals

 As thermal coal continues to decrease as a source of electrical power, novel ways to utilize this resource are becoming a reality.
 The state of Wyoming, through the University of Wyoming and the School of Energy Resources, are investing in developing new materials based on Wyoming coal.
 While working with WRI new ways to extract coal liquids have been developed that produce very low levels of polycyclic aromatic hydrocarbon (PAHs) and these coal liquids have been chemically modified to produce asphalt additives that can enhance unaged and aged asphalt properties.

 Recently, there has been a significant push to use recycled plastics as asphalt modifiers.
 In the US, this has been driven by consumer and government interest to increase the rate of recycling plastic products.
 This presentation will review what types of recycled plastics may serve as modifiers to meet performance-based binder specifications along with a survey of recent field projects as case studies.

-Asphalt Chemist, BASF
+Sr. Asphalt Technologist, BASF

 Effects of Isocyanate-Based Chemistry Modification on Asphalt Binder